Connect with Us Remotely

-While at Syracuse University, Fellows engage with students, faculty, civic organizations and their professional counterparts in diverse learning and exchange opportunities.
-This collaboration can take any number of forms, including resources for faculty,
+While at Syracuse University, Fellows engage with students, faculty, professional and civic organizations in diverse learning and exchange opportunities.
+This collaboration can take any number of forms, including as resources for faculty, classes, clubs and organizations.

 The Hubert H. Humphrey Fellowship program was initiated in 1978 to honor Vice President Hubert H. Humphrey and his life-long commitment to international cooperation and public service.
 The program is sponsored and funded by the U.S. Department of State with funding provided by the U.S. Government and administered by the Institute of International Education.

 Download our brochure and most recent newsletters.